markec12345678/castlekingdoms2027/ATTRIBUTION.md

 ## Sound and speech fx

-* In-game sound fx and speech fx are property of Firefly Studios.

 ## Music

-* Original OST is property of Firefly Studios.
 * Extended soundtrack was made by Alexander Nakarada, Kevin MacLeod & Random Mind.
 See `/sounds/music` for full attribution & licensing info.

 ## Freepik & flatikon